 Today I'm going to show you what I mean when I make that statement.

-Small animal nutritional research is far less common than its human equivalent.
+Companion animal nutrition research is far less common than its human equivalent.
 Still, I was able to find a total of six recent studies that meet the criteria described above.

 And EVERY SINGLE ONE supports the carbohydrate-insulin model.